kubabuda/ecat_servo/docs/004-lan9252-with-coe-stack.md

 # Speed benchmarking

 We already know PDOs size.
 RxPDO (command from master to servodrive) will be `uint16_t` controlword + `uint32_t` position command, TxPDO (feedback from our servo device) is the same size: `uint16_t` statusword, `uint32_t` position actual, so it is 6 bytes in, 6 bytes out.
 We can set it in EasyCAT and see how long does it take to cycle.
-Then we can do tweak PDOs in SOES project, and test speed the same way.
+Then we can tweak PDOs in SOES project, and test speed the same way.

 ## EasyCAT